Opportunity to meet electricity demand with clean, reliable, and affordable options

 Municipalities should have a fair say in addressing their energy needs.
 Modernizing our electricity system is a critical challenge but also a massive opportunity for local, distributed solutions.
 Municipalities and their local distribution companies should be in the driver’s seat to ensure their communities benefit.

 There are alternatives that bring local benefits

 Municipalities can address this looming gap by endorsing and enabling demand-side solutions, new supply, or a combination of both.
-Halton Hills can signal to the province and other system stakeholders their strong preference for clean, reliable, and affordable options that meet their local needs, while also supporting broader province-wide requirements.
+Brampton can signal to the province and other system stakeholders their strong preference for clean, reliable, and affordable options that meet their local needs, while also supporting broader province-wide requirements.
 A few ways municipalities can advance short- and long-term alternatives to new fossil fuel infrastructure include:

 - Advocate for programs that maximize investments in energy efficiency.

 Energy efficiency is cheap, low-hanging fruit, and much of it remains untapped.
 Ontario ranked 28th out of 33 Canadian and US jurisdictions analyzed in energy efficiency spending targets at 0.51% of total electricity sales, well behind New York (2.0%) and Massachusetts (2.7%).
 There are significant savings to be realized at rates well below the cost of new generation, and these investments can happen right now while also reducing energy bills for residents and businesses.

 - Mobilize your LDC to create a fleet of local and distributed energy resources (DERs).